codlark/cls/docs/Syntax.md

 A column with the name `repeat` acts as a special column.
 When a row's repeat value is more than one, multiple assets are generated from that row, each evaluated on their own, each counted as their own asset.
 A repeat column is not required.

-The way brikWork works is to build the layout from the above sections, then for each row in the data, a new asset is generated by evaluating all the properties of all the elements, with the column briks set to the values in the same column of the current row.
+brikWork builds the layout from the above sections, then for each row in the data, a new asset is generated by evaluating all the properties of all the elements, with the column briks set to the values in the same column of the current row.